 The Aura Mate Pro is Czur’s answer to the mobile worker’s book scanner and presentation tool; a document scanner equipped with much of their processing functionality from their dedicated devices with extra features for online meetings.
 Not least of these is a second camera in the post; ideal for a lecturer sharing a book or a students in a Zoom class, though the addition of Wi-Fi might be more useful more often.

 As well as working with your computer (Mac and Windows), you can use your phone.
-And while this device might be portable, the inclusion of a foot pedal shows it take the book scanning functionality seriously.
+And while this device might be portable, the inclusion of a foot pedal shows it takes book scanning seriously.
 OCR software and page flattening is included, too.
 The lamp-like design also includes a 320 x 240 px preview LCD.

 Many of us are involved in sharing parts of documents, including books, in live online presentations and lectures.
 Step forward the modern-day overhead projector: a document camera.
 One of the our favorites is the IPEVO V4K Pro, which takes one of the most popular designs on the market and refines the microphone with smart AI noise reduction.

 The camera can easily be directed at a book, either to produce a live view or to capture still images, on a Mac, PC or Chromebook.
 It’s not equipped with all the rapid page processing tools of the Czur or SV600, but it can definitely tackle capturing a few pages for work, which is why it sports a higher resolution autofocus camera than required simply for 1080P live streaming.
 We also like the fetching bottle green shade, and its relatively low cost.